Mark Dodgson: Recent work

 Dodgson is author, with David Gann, of Innovation: A Very Short Introduction for Oxford University Press, now in its second edition, and translated into numerous languages.
 He continues his research on play, writing about playful work.
 In 2018, with David Gann, he published The Playful Entrepreneur: How to Adapt and Thrive in an Uncertain Times for Yale University Press.
 He argues that as well as play being an important stimulus to creativity and innovation in organisations, it is a core behaviour of entrepreneurs.
-He has also published on innovation and philanthropy, the new challenges confronting universities, the consumption of innovation, digital money, innovation in professional services firms, and the life of Josiah Wedgwood (1730-1795).
-His most recent book on innovation in China, with Marina Zhang and David Gann, analyses the remarkable strengths of China's innovation system, in supply chains, super platform firms, and digital awareness and skills in the population, but also refers to the challenges the country needs to confront if it is to continue its innovation trajectory.
-In 2023 he completed a year-long study of the development of the Oxford University/AstraZeneca Covid-19 vaccine.
+He has also published on innovation and philanthropy, the new challenges confronting universities, the consumption of innovation, digital money, innovation in professional services firms, and the life of Josiah Wedgwood (1730–1795).
+His recent book on innovation in China, with Marina Zhang and David Gann, analyses the remarkable strengths of China's innovation system, in supply chains, super platform firms, and digital awareness and skills in the population, but also refers to the challenges the country needs to confront if it is to continue its innovation trajectory.
+In 2023 he completed a year-long study of the development of the Oxford University/AstraZeneca COVID-19 vaccine.
+In 2026 he published a book with David Gann on the search for viable fusion energy, arguing that it could provide an important source of reliable and sustainable energy, and that the speed of its development will depend on the level of resources invested in it and the effectiveness of its surrounding innovation ecosystem.